gsugar87/SKPokerPython/README.md

 #How to Implement:

 the evaluate function accepts three lists (one is optional).
 The first is a list of two ints representing your hand.
-The second is a list of 0,3,4, or 5 cards on the board (again, represented as ints).
+The second is a list of 3, 4, or 5 cards on the board (again, represented as ints).
 The third and optional argument is a list of list of weights to represent the probablilty that you expect your opponent to have a particular hand.
 We will talk more about this hand_weights list below.
 But first, here is how you use the evaluator:

 1) import handEvaluatorCPP

 2) Evaluate a hand by:

     handEvaluatorCPP.evaluate([mycard1, mycard2],[boardcard1,boardcard2,boardcard3,boardcard4,boardcard5],[hand_weights])

-XcardX is an int [0-51]
+a card is an int [0-51]

 hand_weights is an optional 169 element list of lists of floats containing the relative percentage chance that you think the opponent will have a given hand.